yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_training/finetuning.md

 ## Motivation and Overview

+Although a pretrained LLM (e.g., GPT-3) can already perform multitask, including reasoning, via prompting (e.g., few-shot prompting and CoT prompting), further finetuning can usually better adapt to downstream applications (including better following prompt instruction).
+Particularly for LLMs on the smaller end (<10B), prompt iteration can usually only achieve limited performance gain, finetuning is a much more efficient way to improve model performance with small amount of training data.
+Fundamentally, this is because the generic pretraining objective (predicting the next token) does not fully align with the downstream application objective: following instructions and conducting specific tasks.

+This chapter explores two primary approaches to LLM finetuning: **Instruction Finetuning** and **Parameter-Efficient Fine Tuning (PEFT)**.
+Instruction Finetuning focuses on teaching the model to follow specific instructions or prompts, enhancing its ability to understand instruction and reponse to instructions.
+PEFT techniques, on the other hand, aiming to finetune the model by updating only a small subset of its parameters, offering a more computationally efficient approach to customization.

 % https://stanford-cs324.github.io/winter2022/lectures/adaptation/

 ## Instruction Finetuning

 ### Basics
-Instruction finetuning for Large Language Models (LLMs) was developed to address the gap between the general knowledge and capabilities of pre-trained models and the specific tasks or behaviors desired in real-world applications.
+Instruction finetuning {cite:p}`lou2024large` for LLMs was developed to address the gap between the general knowledge and capabilities of pre-trained base models and the specific tasks or behaviors desired in real-world applications.
 While pre-trained LLMs possess broad knowledge, they often lack the ability to follow specific instructions or perform targeted tasks consistently.

 As shown in the following example, a base LLM (without insturction finetuning) often fails to understand the intent of the prompt, and instead blindly performs text generation.
 An instructed LLM, on the other hand, understands the intent and provides useful responses.
 ````{prf:example} Comparision of base LLM and instructed LLM in response to a prompt